bobheadxi/bobheadxi.github.io/content/_posts/2024-6-20-multi-single-tenant.md

 ### Writing the code

 In [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) code terms (the SDK we use to build custom Kubernetes CRDs), reconciliations are effectively the `Reconcile` method of a controller implementation being called repeatedly on an object in the cluster. `Reconcile` implementations can get pretty long, however, even from examples I looked at from other projects.
-Using [gocyclo](https://github.com/fzipp/gocyclo) to evaluate the cyclomatic complexity (a crude measure of "how many code paths are in this function") of the top-level `Instance` controller today, we get a relatively high score:
+Using [gocyclo](https://github.com/fzipp/gocyclo) to evaluate the "cyclomatic complexity" (a crude measure of "how many code paths are in this function") of the top-level `Instance` controller today, we get a cyclomatic complexity score almost twice as high as the rule-of-thumb "good" score of 15:

 ```
 $ gocyclo ./cmd/manager/controllers/instance_controller.go
 31 controllers (*InstanceReconciler).Reconcile ./cmd/manager/controllers/instance_controller.go:107:1
 ```

-Even this is already fairly abstracted, as a lot of the complicated reconciliation that needs to take place by executing and tracking "Tasks" is delegated to subresource controllers.
+Even with a cyclomatic complexity score of 31, this is already fairly abstracted, as a lot of the complicated reconciliation that needs to take place by executing and tracking "Tasks" is delegated to subresource controllers.
 The top-level `Instance` controller only handles interpreting what subresources need to be updated to bring the Cloud instance to the desired state.

 To keep this complexity under control, I developed a pattern for making "sub-reconcilers": using package functions `<some resource>.Ensure`, these mini reconcilers would accept a variety of interfaces, with a touch of generics, that help us reuse similar behaviour over many subresources.
 The largest of these is `taskdriver.Ensure`, which encapsulates most of the logic required to dispatch task executions, track their progress, and collect their output.